arkime/arkimeweb/_wiki/taggerformat.md

 kind | REQUIRED | ip, lotermfield, termfield, uptermfield, lotextfield, textfield, uptextfield (**Note:** see the Valid values for "kind" (data type) table for kind descriptions) count | false | Track number of items with a .cnt field auto created friendly | fieldname | A SHORT description, used to describe fields in field labels db | REQUIRED | The DB field name, prior to Arkime 1.x MUST end with -term for term fields which is what you want for most strings.
-With Arkime 1.x -term shouldn't be used. group | Before first dot in field or general | Field category help | fieldname | Help to describe more information about the field shortcut | NONE | Used when loading file
+With Arkime 1.x and later -term MUST NOT be used. group | Before first dot in field or general | Field category help | fieldname | Help to describe more information about the field shortcut | NONE | Used when loading file